 It could be a pillow with letters on the front of it with industrial looking edges.
-(Read: frayed)

-Or maybe a cast iron letter A.
+Or maybe it’s a cast-iron letter A.

-A big fat heavy one with an industrial finish. ( Read: vintage)
+A big fat heavy one with an industrial finish.

 How about a coffee table with wheels made of industrial waste with the letters T R A S H on it.